 In New Jersey, municipal courts have jurisdiction over disorderly persons offenses and petty disorderly persons offenses that have taken place within their jurisdiction.
 More serious criminal matters such as robbery, auto theft, and aggravated assault are often initially filed in the Municipal Court but are later transferred to the Superior Court located at the county courthouse.
 Even though municipal courts only hear relatively minor criminal matters, pleading guilty can still result in consequences that could have been avoided by hiring an experienced criminal defense lawyer, including jail time and a permanent criminal record.

 The experienced municipal offense lawyers at Shebell & Shebell fight vigorously for every one of our clients because we understand the damaging consequences of a criminal conviction.
-We are often able to achieve a partial victory for our clients by keeping more serious indictable offenses in municipal court by getting the charges downgraded.
-We have successfully represented clients in municipal courts throughout New Jersey, including Ocean, Monmouth and Middlesex counties.
+We are often able to achieve a partial victory for our clients, keeping more serious indictable offenses in municipal court by getting the charges downgraded.
+We have successfully represented clients in municipal courts throughout New Jersey.
+For a consultation, contact Shebell & Shebell.

 The municipal court system in New Jersey is governed by its own set of legal procedures.
 Municipal court cases proceed much more quickly than cases heard in Superior Court.
 A defendant can be arrested, appear in court, and asked to plead guilty or not guilty all on the same day.
-The prosecutor may offer you a plea bargain, and it is a good idea to talk to a lawyer before accepting.
-Even if it seems like a good offer, there may be unforeseen consequences, and an experienced criminal defense lawyer may be able to get your charges dismissed entirely.
-For any municipal court matter, you have the right to a hearing and the right to be represented by an attorney.
+The prosecutor may offer a plea bargain.
+It is a good idea to talk to a lawyer before accepting.
+Even if it seems like a good offer, there may be unforeseen consequences and an experienced criminal defense lawyer may be able to get your charges dismissed entirely.
+For any municipal court matter, you have the right to a hearing and representation.

 Common examples of disorderly persons offenses or petty disorderly persons offenses include: